kudashevs/php-8-new-features/README.md

 ## Usage

-To start using docker containers you need Docker software installed on your computer.
-More information on how to use a container in [USAGE.md](USAGE.md) or in [Get started](https://docs.docker.com/get-started/).
+This repo contains a Dockerfile that allows you build a PHP 8 image with all its code.
+To build an image you need Docker software installed on your computer.
+For more information on how to build and use the container from this repo, please refer to the documentation in [USAGE.md](USAGE.md).
+For more information on how to use the Docker software, please refer to [docker docs](https://docs.docker.com) site and [Get started](https://docs.docker.com/get-started/) section.

 ## PHP 8 improvements